American University speech: Style

 Jeffrey Sachs, American economist and director of the Earth Institute at Columbia University, was deeply moved by the speech, "not only for its eloquence and content, but also for its relevance to today's global challenges.
 For in it Kennedy tells us about transforming our deepest aspirations—in this case for peace—into practical realities.
 He almost presents a method, a dream-and-do combination that soars with high vision and yet walks on earth with practical results."
 In reviewing the history and context of Kennedy's speech at American University, Sachs' esteem for Kennedy grew further, concluding, "I have come to believe that Kennedy's quest for peace is not only the greatest achievement of his presidency, but also one of the greatest acts of world leadership in the modern era."

+One of the American University students graduating that day was Senator Robert Byrd, who received his law degree while serving in the Senate.
+At the beginning of his speech.
+Kennedy made reference to Senator Byrd and his receiving his degree.

 Aftermath

 Soviet response

 Kennedy's speech was made available, in its entirety, in the Soviet press so that the people in the Soviet Union could read it without hindrance.
 Additionally, the speech could be heard in the Soviet Union without censorship because jamming measures against the Western broadcast agencies such as Voice of America did not take place upon rebroadcast of Kennedy's speech.
 Khrushchev was deeply moved and impressed by Kennedy's speech, telling Undersecretary of State Averell Harriman that it was "the greatest speech by any American President since Roosevelt."

 After 12 days of negotiations and less than two months after the president's speech, the Partial Nuclear Test Ban Treaty was completed.
 The Partial Nuclear Test Ban Treaty was signed by the governments of the Soviet Union, the United Kingdom and the United States (represented by Dean Rusk), named the "Original Parties", at Moscow on August 5, 1963.
 US ratification occurred by the U.S. Senate on September 24, 1963, by a vote of 80–19 and the treaty was signed into law by Kennedy on October 7, 1963.
 The treaty went into effect on October 10, 1963.